atm8136/atm8136.github.io/_posts/2019-02-06-bang-for-dynamo-updates.md

 ---
 layout: post
-published: false
+published: true
 title: Bang! for Dynamo Updates
 ---
 As you all may know, I really like to hack at Dynamo.

-Currently, I manage 3 Dynamo packages that are available on the package manager.
+Currently, I manage 4 Dynamo packages that are available on the package manager.

 The first is Rhythm which has been around since 2015 and has evolved into a pretty hefty C# zero touch package, They grow up so fast. 😥

 Second is Bang, which was released shortly after the Revit 2018.1 update that made the warnings API available to us.

-And third is Monocle, which was discussed [here](http://www.parallaxteam.com/monocle-for-dynamo-released/).
+Third is Monocle, which was discussed [here](http://www.parallaxteam.com/monocle-for-dynamo-released/).

+And fourth is DuctTape, which needs some serious updating!

 Over the years I have had a ton of fun developing these free packages and have received a lot of great feedback and support.
 One of the common ways people reach out regarding these free packages is the [Dynamo Forum](https://forum.dynamobim.com/).